 7 days a week24 hours a day

-The sheriff's office provides a variety of programs to the inmate population, many of which are financed with proceeds from inmate snack, stamp and other commissary-item purchases.
+The Sheriff's Office Detention Services Division provides a variety of programs to the inmate population, many of which are financed with proceeds from inmate snack, stamp and other commissary-item purchases.

 Some inmates are allowed to work inside the jail and around the county government campus in exchange for "good time" (time off their sentences).
 Indoor workers perform duties, such as cleaning and laundry.
 Outdoor work crews take care of landscaping and other maintenance on the government campus.
 They may work in the rose garden or on the "road crew," removing litter from roadsides in Jefferson County.

 Education staff helps inmates work toward achieving their General Equivalency Diploma (GED).
 Inmates can test for and receive their GED while incarcerated.
 Inmates are also offered vocational assessment and work skills training on computer software.
 Community volunteers tutor inmates in GED and basic skills.
 The objective of these collective activities is to prevent the inmate's return to jail following release and provide expanded opportunities for them outside of jail.
 For information on volunteering, visit our Sheriff Volunteers Opportunities page.